ronin-rb/ronin-vulns/man/ronin-vulns-open-redirect.1.md

 `-A`, `--all`
   Find all vulnerabilities for each URL.

+`--print-curl`
+  Also prints an example `curl` command for each vulnerability.

+`--print-http`
+  Also prints an example HTTP request for each vulnerability.

 `-H`, `--header` "*Name*: *value*"
   Sets an additional header using the given *Name* and *value*.